lhfmartin/static-website-visits/lambda/README.md

 # AWS Lambda handler

-**(UNDER DEVELOPMENT)**

 This folder contains the Python code deployed on AWS Lambda that saves the visit record in to the MongoDB.

-It support two type of visit records:

-1. Page visits: Logging each page the user visited in the web site
-2. External url visits: Logging the links to external web sites that the user has clicked

-New functions planning to be added:
-1. Logging which buttons the user clicked on
-2. Logging the time user spent on each page

 ## Deploying the project